-It is important to sterilize all instruments and the cloth first, boil everything for 10 minutes in the same pot that will be used later to make the cheese.
+It is essential to sterilize all instruments and the cloth first: boil everything for 10 minutes in the same pot used later to make the cheese.
 Do not forget:

 - Dissolve a tablet of rennet in 1 tablespoon of water.
-Add the rennet to the warm milk, stir for 3 minutes.
-Let stand without stirring for 1 hour and a half, until you can cleanly remove a piece of the surface with a knife and it is set.
-The time is variable depending on the temperature of the kitchen; in winter it can take up to 2 hours and something.
+Add the rennet to the warm milk, and stir for 3 minutes.
+Let stand without stirring for 1 hour and a half until you can cleanly remove a piece of the surface with a knife and it is set.
+The time varies depending on the kitchen’s temperature; it can take up to 2 hours and something in winter.

 - Cut with a table knife from the top to the bottom of the pot in 2 x 2 cm.
 Let stand 15 minutes more in the pot, shaking gently every couple of minutes to “release” the serum.